 Hard proof.
 It should be mentioned that, while proponents of break-in bear the burden of proof for their claims, opponents are equally without proof for their theories and counter-claims.
 And simply saying "we need more evidence" can be used by some to stonewall.
 It's not a compelling intellectual position.

 Placebo, accommodation, and expectation.
 First, as noted, research on placebo cannot be generalized to a discussion of headphones.
-Moreover, accommodation and expectation are short-term psychological effects, and both are easily overridden by conscious reevaluation by the listener.
-For example, you can get used to the sound of a pair of slightly deficient earphones, but it's always possible to pause and recognize that the sound isn't very good.
-Break-in, on the other hand, seems to be more permanent.
+Moreover, accommodation and expectation are relatively short-term psychological effects, and both are easily overridden by conscious reevaluation by the listener.
+Break-in, for many, seems to involve more permanent sonic changes.

 Instability.
 No question, break-in seems to imply an instability that shouldn't be there - a potentially damning issue.
-On the other hand, shouldn't you expect the vibrating diaphragms in certain headphones to show at least some small sonic change over time, particularly just after initial use?
-It happens with other electronic components.
-More to the point, you'd expect audio engineers to prototype and test their headphones before release, and factor these effects into the design.
+Then again, you'd expect audio engineers to prototype and test their headphones before release, and factor variables into the design.
+Could that be the reason why break-in always sounds good?

 And there are a few other interesting issues: